themorlan/openREM/docs/standard_name_mapping.rst

 The same type of examination can appear in OpenREM under a range of different ``requested procedure names``, ``study descriptions`` or ``procedure names``.
 Individual acquistions of the same type may appear under a range of different ``acquisition protocol names``.
-The standard name mapping feature allows a number of different named exams or acquisitions to be grouped into a single standard name, allowing easier analysis of data for audits and DRL creation.
+The standard name mapping feature allows a number of differently named exams or acquisitions to be grouped into a single standard name, allowing easier analysis of data for audits and DRL creation.

 Selecting the ``standard name mapping`` option within the ``Config`` drop down menu (figure 1) will take the user to the standard name mapping summary page.